Dr Christina Scharff

 Christina explores gender, media and culture from an international perspective, through theoretically informed empirical research, and collaboration with colleagues and students.
 Before joining CMCI in 2010, Christina was Fellow in Contemporary Social Thought at the Sociology Department, London School of Economics.
+Christina has held various research grants from the Economic and Social Research Council and the British Academy.

 Research Interests and PhD Supervision